huriyilmaz/visualstudio-docs.tr-tr/docs/javascript/javascript-in-vs-2017.md

 obj. // IntelliSense shows properties a and b
 ```

-Ayrıca, aşağıdaki gibi bir JSDoc açıklaması ekleyebilirsiniz:
+Ayrıca aşağıdaki gibi bir JSDoc açıklaması da ebilirsiniz:

 ```js
 /**